 Day 2 – The classic programs

-- The classic programs: learning how to use known programs (such as Word, Power Point and Excel) in a deep way, exploring the less used features and the most useful tools applicable inside of the learning environment.
+- The classic programs: learning how to use known programs (such as Word, PowerPoint, and Excel) in a deep way, exploring the less used features and the most useful tools applicable inside of the learning environment.

 Day 3 – Using One Note in an educational setting

 - Discovering how to use Sway in order to create engaging and interactive presentations.

-Day 4 – Teams and Stream
+Day 4 – Teams and stream

 Day 5 – One Drive

-- Learn how to use Share Point in order to create a web page with a lot of interesting possibilities that will allow you to make the teacher’s job easier and more engaging.
+- Learn how to use SharePoint in order to create a web page with a lot of interesting possibilities that will allow you to make the teacher’s job easier and more engaging.

-- Course evaluation: round up of acquired competences, feedback, and discussion;
+- Course evaluation: round-up of acquired competencies, feedback, and discussion;

-- Awarding of the course Certificate of Attendance
+- Awarding of the course Certificate of Attendance;

 - Excursion and other external cultural activities.

 Disclaimer: Please note that the course title containing “Microsoft” is for descriptive purposes only and does not imply any affiliation with or endorsement by Microsoft.